kinensake/simple-deep-research/README.md

 # Simple Deep Research AI Agent with LangGraph

 A simple deep research AI agent built using LangGraph for orchestrating research workflows.
+This project serves as a learning exercise to understand how to build AI agents using LangGraph.

 ## Installation